gabrielkasmi/ood_instances_sophia/README.md

 The repository is organized in six folders :

 - The folder [`dataset`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/dataset) contains the scripts, the array masks and example images to replicate the synthetic dataset used for the experiments.
-- The folder ood_scores contains the necessary material to replicate the data that is used to compute the figure 2 of the poster "F1 scores on the OOD datasets"
+- The folder [`ood_performance`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/ood_performance) contains the necessary material to replicate the data that is used to compute the figure 2 of the poster "F1 scores on the OOD datasets"
-- The folder heatmap contains the necessary material to replicate the data used to generate the heatmap (figure 3) of the poster "OOD F1 scores for different (background,instance) combinations"
+- The folder [`heatmap`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/heatmap) contains the necessary material to replicate the data used to generate the heatmap (figure 3) of the poster "OOD F1 scores for different (background,instance) combinations"
-- The folder dimensionality_plots contains the material to compute plots of the dimensionality estimates using [Islam et. al. (2021)](https://arxiv.org/abs/2101.11604) dimensionality estimation technique.
+- The folder [`dimensionality_estimation`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/dimensionality_estimation) contains the material to compute plots of the dimensionality estimates using [Islam et. al. (2021)](https://arxiv.org/abs/2101.11604) dimensionality estimation technique.
 - The folder [`misc`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/misc) contains additional material and the folder [`misc/data`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/misc/data).
 This folder contains the files used to generate the results of the poster.
 - The folder [`utils`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/utils) contains utility functions that are needed to run the scripts.
+- The folder [`figs`](https://github.com/gabrielkasmi/ood_instances_sophia/tree/main/figs) contains the output figures.

 ## Set up and usage